chisumo2016/ecommerce-project/Handout Ecommerce/create-dashboard.md

     - Loading value should changed innto ttrue
     - add const  d = chosenDate.value
     - pass the d in all request {params: { d }}
-    - use it in DashboardConntroller
+    - use it in DashboardConntroller on index

 ### UPDATE REPORT DATA BY CHOSEN DATE
+    - Add the private function called getFromDate in api/DashbaordController
+    - call to both function in DashboardCController